-An Israeli archaeological team has discovered significant artifacts from an “uncommon” sort of brain surgery, performed in approximately 1500 B.C.
+An Israeli archaeological team has recently discovered significant artifacts from an “uncommon” sort of brain surgery, performed in approximately 1500 B.C.
 In the archaeological site of Tel Megiddo, a tomb was found to contain the skeletal remains of two people.
 It is believed that the individuals were brothers.

 One of the skulls featured a hole that was 30 millimeters square and was located in the frontal bone.
 This hole was created when a portion of the skull was surgically removed as part of an old medical practice known as trephination.

 Ms. Rachel Kalisher, a student at Brown University’s Joukowsky Institute for Archaeology and the Ancient World in the US said, “We have evidence that trephination has been this universal, widespread type of surgery for thousands of years.
 But in the Near East, we don’t see it so often – there are only about a dozen examples of trephination in this entire region.”

 In modern medicine, a treatment called craniotomy is used to treat tumors or blood clots, as well as to remove foreign objects like bullets from the skull.

 The investigation led the researchers to conclude that one of the brothers had had angular notched trephination, which is a specialized kind of cranial surgery.
 The method entails cutting four lines through the skull in order to create a square hole.

 In the study published in the journal Plos One, the researchers wrote, “Among the study’s multiple findings, we wish to highlight the special type of cranial trephination, the earliest of its kind in the region.
 This uncommon procedure was done on an elite individual with both developmental anomalies and infectious disease, which leads us to posit that this operation may have been an intervention to deteriorating health.”